codyhoag/liferay-docs/devGuide/en/chapters/15-opensocial.markdown

 	![Figure 15.12: How to publish the updated gadget](../../images/15-opensocial-35.png)

-9. A *Publish Gadget* screen will open with the URL for your new gadget and a choice of which category to place your gadget.
+9. A *Publish Gadget* screen will open with the URL for your new gadget and a choice for your gadget's category.
 After choosing a category, click *Save*.

 	![Figure 15.13: *Publish Gadget* window](../../images/15-opensocial-36.png)